 Sailor Fountain Pen Lines

-Sailor is really known for two lines of pens: 1911 and Professional Gear (aka Pro Gear).
+Sailor is really known for two lines of 14K gold nib fountain pens: 1911 and Professional Gear (aka Pro Gear).
 Most people looking for a workhorse pen or an everyday pen, will want a 1911 or a Pro Gear.
-These two lines will have pens starting at about $150 (MSRP) and going up to well over $500, before even getting into special edition territory.
-That range will cover the vast majority of buyers and is all we will go over.
+These two lines will have pens starting at about $150 (MSRP) and going up to well over $500, before even getting into “special editions.”
+That $150-$500 range will cover the vast majority of buyers and is all we will go over.
 Keep in mind that a $150 MSRP might translate into a street price of half that!

 The Professional Gear line has 14K and 21K nibs and has flat ends when the pen is capped.
 Like the 1911 line it has a full price and size range.
 This line is further split into the standard Professional Gear — the classic pens — and the Pro Gear II, which has an updated styling, with a drastically changed anchor-inspired clip and a two-color gold nib.